DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I rewrote parts of the code (created objets and optimized the readability) and delivered the Memory Game app.
 Then I went on with the SQL course.
 Finally, I watched a tutorial about OOP.

 **Thoughts:** More and more practice, there's no other way.
 May the Force be with me.

+### Day 53: 2018 March 30, Friday

+**Today's Progress**: I refactored the Memory Game app code (still one bug with the clicking function to fix, but I'm on it).
+Then I practiced JS and finally I completed the SQL course on DataCamp.

+**Thoughts:** My mind is starting to process all the new information in a quick and less painful fashion.
+I'm ready to take it to the next level by dive into ES6, SQL intermediate and backend best practices.
+Anyway, I plan to refresh the new concepts often and to practice a lot.